TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 - Retrieving
 - Deletion

 Assuming we have a good hash map written.
 The worst case of those operations would be `O(n)` and that happens when we have all our data hashes to the same exact bucket.
+The complexity itself surfaces because of the linked list, and O(n) is because we are traversing the linked list to insert yet again another Node in the same bucket.
+Which happens specifically because of collisions.

 The Growth of our hash map has the complexity of `O(n)` at all times.